-We will not attempt to ascertain whether any Underlying Asset, the issuer of any of the component stocks included in an Underlying Asset or any of the entities whose stock is owned by any Underlying Asset that is an exchange traded fund would be treated as a "passive foreign investment company" within the meaning of Section 1297 of the Code or a "U.S. real property holding corporation" within the meaning of Section 897 of the Code.
-If any Underlying Asset, the issuer of any of the component stocks included in an Underlying Asset or any of the entities whose stock is owned by any Underlying Asset that is an exchange traded fund were so treated, certain adverse U.S. federal income tax consequences could possibly apply.
-You should refer to any available information filed with the SEC by the issuer of any Underlying Asset, any of the component stocks included in an Underlying Asset that is an exchange traded fund were so treated, so wind by any Underlying Asset, any of the component stocks included in an Underlying Asset, any of the component stocks included in an Underlying Asset that is an exchange traded fund with the SEC by the issuer of any Underlying Asset, any of the component stocks included in an Underlying Asset or any of the entities whose stock is owned by any Underlying Asset that is an exchange traded fund and consult your tax advisor regarding the possible consequences to you in this regard.
+We will not attempt to ascertain whether either Underlying Asset, the issuer of any of the component stocks included in an Underlying Asset or any of the entities whose stock is owned by the GDX would be treated as a "passive foreign investment company" within the meaning of Section 1297 of the Code or a "U.S. real property holding corporation" within the meaning of Section 897 of the Code.
+If either Underlying Asset, the issuer of any of the component stocks included in an Underlying Asset or any of the entities whose stock is owned by the GDX were so treated, certain adverse U.S. federal income tax consequences could possibly apply.
+You should refer to any available information filed with the SEC by the issuer of either Underlying Asset, any of the component stocks included in an Underlying Asset or any of the entities whose stock is owned by the GDX and consult your tax advisor regarding the possible consequences to you in this regard.